juliamatlab/mexjulia/README.md

 ## Why `jlcall`?

-MATLAB is a venerable tool for technical computing with a well-polished interface, a large number of useful toolboxes, and a significant user base who have established efficient workflows around it.
+MATLAB is a tool for technical computing with a well-polished interface, many useful toolboxes, and a large number of users who have established efficient workflows around it.
 However, MATLAB's language has limitations that lead users to turn to writing MEX extensions in FORTRAN, C or C++ when efficient implementations are infeasible in MATLAB itself.

 Julia is a relatively new language for technical computing.
 Its designers have striven to bring together into one place the most important positive attributes of a variety of languages that one might find being used in today's scientific computing projects, including: a familiar, unintrusive syntax and a large toolbox of scientific software, like MATLAB; convenient system-level "glue" capabilities, like Python; the possibility of achieving excellent runtime performance, like FORTRAN or C. Julia's present is already formidable, and its future is even brighter, but it still lacks an interface as clean and feature-rich as MATLAB's.